meister245/tinder-token/README.md

 ### API - Facebook

-The `facebook.get_tinder_token` function will return tuple, which contains the tinder token and refresh token.
+The `facebook.get_tinder_token` function will return a tuple, which contains the tinder token and refresh token.

     from tinder_token.facebook import TinderTokenFacebookV2